 Carpentry Workshop in Kansongho - The moto-tricycle purchased for the carpentry workshop is now being used.
 Two drivers received training on how to operate the moto-tricycle and are now using it to transport purchased materials to the workshop.
 To the right is a picture of the moto-tricycle.

 Community Meeting Room in Kansongho, Mali - A great inaugural ceremony was held for the building on April 8th.
 The members of the Ologuelemo Environmental Association, the villagers, and the local authorities are thrilled to have the building in use.
-The members of the cotton bank committee are especially happy because they will use the building to hold their meetings.
 To the left is a picture from the inaugural ceremony.

 School Garden in De, Mali - The school garden is doing great.
 The harvest promises to be good and the students and teachers are very happy with their training.
 Below is a recent picture from the garden.